TrellixVulnTeam/nl-mimic_FQHU/README.md

 # Predicting What Someone Would Say

-This notebook is a compilation of my attempts at solving this problem -- predicting what someone might say, based on what they have said in the past.
+This is a compilation of my attempts at solving this problem -- predicting what someone might say, based on what they have said in the past.
 I update this once in a while, when I get new ideas or more experience.
 Here is a summary of the attempts I have made so far:

 ### Attempt #1 - 2/20/2022